 Students awarded a Graduate Assistantship (GA) tuition discount are required to register for a minimum of 9 credits per semester (minimum full-time status) and are asked to serve the College of Natural and Computational Sciences as teaching assistants (TA) or research project assistants.
 Students receiving a TIER 1 assistantship will serve 18 hours per week (9 hrs towards college service and 9 hrs towards faculty advisor's research).
 Students receiving the TIER 1 GA are required to serve as teaching assistants for at least one semester per academic year.
-Students receiving the TIER 2 assistantship will serve 9 hours per week (if MSMS-T; 4.5 hrs towards college service and 4.5 hrs towards faculty advisor's research).
+Students receiving the TIER 2 assistantship will serve 9 hours per week towards college service.
 TIER 2 recipients are encouraged to serve as TAs but may fulfil their service requirement by serving on other projects.
 Students will log GA hours on a time sheet submitted to the MSMS Program Administrator (PA) at the end of each semester.
 The time sheet requires approval by GA supervisor.

-PLEASE NOTE: MSMS-T students receiving the Tier 1 GA who choose to switch to the MSMS-A option will have their GA reduced to the Tier 2 level.
+PLEASE NOTE: MSMS-T students receiving the Tier 1 GA who choose to switch to the MSMS-A option may have their GA reduced to the Tier 2 level.